CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

 - Consider the role that the title and other map elements can play in assisting you in making your argument clear.

-- As you design you map choose one of the projects we have looked at thus far in class as a visual precedent (see GoogleDrive for slides, and the Miro board), and imitate some aspect of its graphic style.
+- As you design your map choose one of the projects we have looked at thus far in class as a visual precedent (see GoogleDrive for slides, and the Miro board), and imitate some aspect of its graphic style.

 - I suggest working with vector datasets for this assignment (but not required).
 When looking for vector geospatial data you should be looking for one of these file types:
   - shapefile